-International Pole Sports Federation
+International Pole and Aerial Sports Federation

-Artistic Aerial Championships Aerial Hoop Scoring System 2022 - 2023 www.polesports.org
+Artistic Aerial Pole Championships Aerial Pole Scoring System 2024 - 2025 www.polesports.org permission of the IPSF.

-Copyright © 2021 IPSF
+Copyright © 2023 IPSF

-This document must only be used for competitions endorsed by the International Pole Sports Federation.

-It is a criminal offence to reproduce or utilise this Code of Points without the express permission of the IPSF.
+This document must only be used for competitions endorsed by the International Pole and Aerial Sports Federation.
+It is a criminal offence to reproduce or utilise this Code of Points without the express